i-like-robots/react-tag-autocomplete/migration-guide.md

 # Migration Guide from v6 to v7

-Version 7 is a complete rewrite of the `react-tag-autocomplete` package, begun from scratch with aim of improving accessibility and embracing a modern toolchain.
-Many changes have also been made in an effort to improve clarity and consistency across the code base for contributors and implementors.
+Version 7 is a complete rewrite of the `react-tag-autocomplete` package, begun from scratch with the aims of hugely improving accessibility and embracing a modern toolchain.
+Many changes have also been made in an effort to improve clarity and consistency across the code base for both contributors and implementors.

 ## Prerequisites

-This version is for use with React v18 and above only.
+This version is for use with React v18 and above _only_.
 If you are using an older version of React please continue to use [the previous version of this component](https://github.com/i-like-robots/react-tags).

 ## Prop name changes